 - Participate in the PGSA Mentor Program of incoming graduate students.

-- To promote a better graduate student life.
+- To promote a more collegial graduate student life.

 - Advocate participation by communicating to student body other social events held by AAPS, GSA and USGA.